- Skin Cancer Prevention and Early Detection

 - Additional resources

 Most skin cancers can be found early with skin exams.
-Both regular exams by your doctor and checking your own skin frequently can help find cancers early, when they are easier to treat.
+Regular exams by your doctor and checking your own skin frequently can help find cancers early, when they are easier to treat.

 Regular skin exams are especially important for people who are at higher risk of skin cancer, such as people with reduced immunity, people who have had skin cancer before, and people with a strong family history of skin cancer.
 Talk to your doctor about how often you should have your skin examined.